JakesMD/typesafe-supabase/README.md

 #### Documentation comments
 If you document your columns, the documentation comment will be applied to `BooksInsert.title` and `BooksRecord.title`, for example.

+## Known limitations
+- Currently unable to filter within JSON columns.
+For now use the `.filter()` custom filter.